BIOLOGIC, DISEASE-MODIFYING ANTIRHEUMATIC DRUG

 Kineret comes in the form of a prefilled, single-use syringe.

-The FDA-approved label for Kineret lists common side effects including headache, flu- or cold-like symptoms, injection site reactions, nausea, diarrhea, joint pain, abdominal pain, and worsening RA symptoms.
+The FDA-approved label for Kineret lists common side effects including injection site reactions, respiratory tract infections, headache, nausea, diarrhea, joint pain, flu-like symptoms, abdominal pain, and worsening of rheumatoid arthritis.

 Rare but serious side effects listed for Kineret include severe infections and allergic reactions.